-Nationals of the European Union have the right to live and work in Belgium with the only requirement being to register for a residence permit once a job has been located.
+Nationals of the European Union have the right to live and work in Belgium, with the only requirement to register for a residence permit once a job has been located.

-Unfortunately it is much more difficult for non-EU nationals to find work as potential employers are required to gain the approval of the local labor office before they can hire someone from abroad.
+Unfortunately, it is much more difficult for non-EU nationals to find work as potential employers are required to gain the local labor office’s approval before they can hire someone from abroad.

 Belgium is a good destination for those looking for work in public affairs or social policy.
-However, many people in the country are bilingual and if you are only able to speak one language you may not be able to compete with other applicants.
-Opportunities also exist in high skill areas such as engineering and computing where labor shortages still exist, but again, you will be expected to be fluent in at least two languages.
+However, many people in the country are bilingual, and if you can only speak one language, you may not be able to compete with other applicants.
+Opportunities also exist in high skill areas such as engineering and computing, where labor shortages still exist.
+Still, again, you will be expected to be fluent in at least two languages.

 Key facts every expat should know about Belgium

-- Many employers pay a 13th month ‘bonus’ to their employee, which is usually awarded at the end of the financial year.
+- Many employers pay a 13th-month ‘bonus’ to their employees, which is usually awarded at the end of the financial year.

-- In Belgium you are required to have all foreign documents legalized.
-You will be expected to get a numbered and dated certificate that is known as an Apostille whenever you submit any form of official paperwork that originated outside Belgium.
+- In Belgium, you are required to have all foreign documents legalized.
+You will be expected to get a numbered and dated certificate known as an Apostille whenever you submit any form of official paperwork that originated outside Belgium.

-- All residents of Belgium over the age of 12 are required to carry their identity cards with them at all times.
-If you are asked to produce your card and are unable to do so you can be placed under administrative arrest for up to 12 hours.
+- All Belgium residents over the age of 12 are required to carry their identity cards with them at all times.
+If you are asked to produce your card and cannot do so, you can be placed under administrative arrest for up to 12 hours.